RafayelGardishyan/Memorears/README.md

 python manage.py runserver
 ``

-After doing that you can visit Memoreyes is your browser at ``127.0.0.1:8000``
+After doing that you can visit Memorears is your browser at ``127.0.0.1:8000``